tkonopka/umap/README.md

 The implementation of the UMAP algorithm in this package follows closely the original python code.
 Any bugs or errors should be regarded as arising solely from this implementation, not from the original.

 This package includes implementations for auxiliary algorithms, including approximate searches for nearest neighbors and manipulation of sparse matrices.
-Any bugs in those components may impact on the outcome of embedding.
-Such bugs should be regarded as

 ## Performance

 The focus of the implementation is to provide running time that are sub-quadratic in the number of data points in a dataset.
 In this regard, the package provides attractive running times for large datasets in comparison with quadratic algorithms.
 However, this package does not attempt to provide maximal performance.
 For applications that require maximal performance, see the original implementation.

+## References

+The original UMAP algorithm is described in the following article

+McInnes, Leland, and John Healy.
+"UMAP: Uniform Manifold Approximation and Projection for Dimension Reduction." [arXiv:1802.03426](https://github.com/tkonopka/umap/tree/master/vignettes).

+The original python implementation is available in github [umap](https://github.com/lmcinnes/umap)

 ### License